priyanknamdeo03/News-Scraper-Python/README.md

   <br>
 </h1>

-> <p align ="center" ><b>Access the HTML of the webpage and extract useful information/data from it.
+> <p align ="center" ><b>We Access the HTML of the webpage and extract useful information/data from it.
 This technique is called web scraping or web harvesting or web data extraction.</b></p>

 ## 🚀 Beautiful-Soup Library